RaidOuahioune/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe AI

 This repository contains the source code for a Tic-Tac-Toe AI that utilizes a heuristic evaluation function to make intelligent moves in the game.
-The heuristic used for the game is described by the following formula:

-**Assuming that the Agent Plays with X**:
+The heuristic used for the game is described by the following formula(**Assuming that the Agent Plays with X**):
 $$\left\( E(S)=3S(X_2) + S(X_1)-3S(O_2)-S(O_1) \right\)$$

 Where: